uhub/awesome-cpp/README.md

 * [tongwang/s3fs-c](https://github.com/tongwang/s3fs-c) - S3FS-C is a FUSE (File System in User Space) based file system backed by Amazon S3 storage buckets.
 Once mounted, S3 can be used just like it was a local file system.
 This project was forked from S3FS (http://code.google.com/p/s3fs/) release 1.59 and being rewritten to be compatible with other S3 clients such as s3cmd, AWS Management Console, etc.
 * [stepcode/stepcode](https://github.com/stepcode/stepcode) - STEPcode (formerly NIST's STEP Class Library) is used with IFC, STEP, and other standards that utilize the technologies of ISO10303 (STEP).
 It generates C++ and Python from EXPRESS (10303-11) schemas.
 The code is capable of reading and writing STEP Part 21 exchange files.
 It also utilizes Parts 22 and 23 (SDAI and its C++ binding).
 * [rorywalsh/cabbage](https://github.com/rorywalsh/cabbage) - Framework for developing virtual instruments using the Csound audio synthesis programming language.
-* [CBaquero/delta-enabled-crdts](https://github.com/CBaquero/delta-enabled-crdts) - Reference implementations of state-based CRDTs that offer deltas for all mutations.
 * [vinniefalco/Beast](https://github.com/vinniefalco/Beast) - HTTP and WebSocket built on Boost.Asio in C++11
 * [servo/rust-bindgen](https://github.com/servo/rust-bindgen) - Automatically generates Rust FFI bindings to C and C++ libraries.
 * [christinaa/LLVM-VideoCore4](https://github.com/christinaa/LLVM-VideoCore4) - LLVM for VideoCore4 (Raspberry Pi VPU)